 It was the first time I bought the record that was playing in the shop.
 I didn't know you could do that!
 I've done it many times since.
 Record shops are great libraries, full of information, pictues, sounds, people with stories.
 No place else like them.
 May they flourish and persist.

-tayloremersonstyes 11 months agoThis post is hidden because you reported it for abuse.
+tayloremersonstyes about 1 year agoThis post is hidden because you reported it for abuse.
 Show this postThis may sound a little strange, but I actually do have an epilepsy disorder, and maneuvering the day to day difficulties of life through it involved being introduced to Unknown Pleasures by Joy Division, which became my soundtrack at the hospital.
 Ian Curtis became a deep inspiration as well, as he's the only rock musician I know of that had to violently struggle with epilepsy.
 Once I was able to find a deep sense of control, my yang to Joy Division actually became listening to a lot of New Order.

-GoodGuyAttorney 11 months agoThis post is hidden because you reported it for abuse.
+GoodGuyAttorney about 1 year agoThis post is hidden because you reported it for abuse.
 Show this postJune 10, 1980 in Tampa, Florida was a typical summer day.
 Except on this hot, humid and sticky day, the Ramones were in town.
 Tampa was hosting the punk gods for the very first time.
 The band’s fifth album, End of the Century, had just been released.
 The Ramones did play in Gainesville, Florida the year prior on the Road to Ruin tour and I was able to see and meet the band quickly for autographs that year.
 They were exceptionally gracious and friendly then, but my experience in Tampa was even better.

 As was my custom at the time, my friend Mark and I ventured out to meet the band we were seeing that night and try to get their autographs - in this case it would hopefully be my second meeting of the band.
 We headed down to the Agora Ballroom about five hours before show time in my brown 1972 Oldsmobile Cutlass S with the ugly white vinyl top.
 We had figured out that meeting bands at their sound checks the afternoon of the evening performance was usually the least crowded way to get an autograph.
 Alas, when we arrived at the stage door of the Agora, the bands gear was already set up and there was no sign of any tour bus.
 A roadie told us the band had already been and left – but he was kind enough to tell us the name of the motel (not really a hotel) where the band was staying.